PoliticalGraveyard.com

 Americus:

-Americus, 1900-1999: Thomas Leonard Bell — Fred Pasco Bowen — Allen Chappell — Lee George Council — Charles R. Crisp — W. W. Dykes — John B. Felder — A. L. Felton — James Allen Fort — Thomas Chandler Gailey — Eugene Alston Hawkins — James Augustus Hixon — Henry Osborne Jones — John Ernest Logan — Matthew McCullar Lowrey — H. J. Martin — James Edward Mathis — William Harry McGowan, Jr. — F. P. Mitchell — Jack Murr — J. Frank Myers, Jr. — Stephen Pace — James Elmore Poole — John West Sheffield, Jr. — John Elza Sheppard — Russell Thomas, Jr. — Thomas Griffin Walker — B. W. Warren — Joseph Thomas Warren — Crawford Wheatley
+Americus, 1900-1999: Thomas Leonard Bell — Fred Pasco Bowen — Allen Chappell — Lee George Council — Charles R. Crisp — W. W. Dykes — John B. Felder — A. L. Felton — James Allen Fort — Thomas Chandler Gailey — Eugene Alston Hawkins — James Augustus Hixon — Henry Osborne Jones — John Ernest Logan — Matthew McCullar Lowrey — H. J. Martin — James Edward Mathis — William Harry McGowan, Jr. — F. P. Mitchell — Jack Murr — J. Frank Myers, Jr. — Stephen Pace — James Elmore Poole — John West Sheffield, Jr. — John Elza Sheppard — Salathiel A. Smith — Russell Thomas, Jr. — Thomas Griffin Walker — B. W. Warren — Joseph Thomas Warren — Crawford Wheatley

 Leslie: W. T. Anderson

-Plains: Jimmy Carter — J. Earl Carter
+Plains: Hugh Carter — Jimmy Carter — J. Earl Carter

 See also Georgia areas not assigned to counties.